IsaacXu0808/Qyay-Web-App/README.md

 * (2) By entering an event, the organizer can see the question list, go back to    their event list page or terminate the current event.
 Note that the organizer cannot submit questions.

-* (3) An viewer (audience) can input the six-digit invitation code to search for an event on the join page.
+* (3) A viewer (audience) can input the six-digit invitation code to search for an event on the join page.
 If the event is currently ongoing, they can enter the event and see the question list.

 * (4) The viewer can see the question list and edit and submit new questions on the question list page.
-New questions are shown on the bottom of the list.
+New questions are shown at the bottom of the list.
 No user info will be associated with questions so that questioning is completely anonymous.

 To conclude, the following two user stories are implemented.
-In addition, organizers can edit the status of their events (unactive / ongoing / terminated).
+In addition, organizers can edit the status of their events (inactive / ongoing / terminated).

 * As an attendee, I want to join the event using a unique link or code, so that I can submit my questions.
 * As an attendee, I want to submit questions anonymously, so that I can freely ask questions without any privacy concerns.